puskartrital/nepali_date_macos/README.md

 ## Troubleshooting

 If the app doesn't show the correct date:
-- Check your internet connection (the app needs to access the HamroPatro API)
 - Quit and restart the app using the menu option
 - Make sure your system date and time are correct
+- Check Console.app for any error logs from "Nepali Date"

 ## Privacy

-This app only connects to the HamroPatro API to convert the current date.
-No personal data is collected or transmitted.
+This app works completely offline.
+No data is collected or transmitted.
+The Nepali date is calculated locally using the `nepali-datetime` Python library.

 ## Credits

-- Date conversion provided by [HamroPatro](https://www.hamropatro.com/)
+- Date calculation powered by [nepali-datetime](https://pypi.org/project/nepali-datetime/)
 - Developed by [Puskar Trital](https://github.com/puskartrital)

 ## License